New to WordPress

 <link rel="icon" href="/path/favicon.ico" type="image/"/>

-Creating favicon.ico wasn’t so hard.
-I used GIMP, existing ico file and played, but testing was another story.
-I learned that IE6 will not display favicon.ico by default (!?) but when you add page to the bookmark, or sometimes when you drag to the right default IE icon near URL, or when you drag and drop default IE icon to you desktop … IE6 was driving me crazy because he cached previous ico file and you couldn’t tell him to go and look for new one.
+To create favicon.ico is not so hard, I used GIMP and existing ico file.
+But testing was another story.
+I learned that IE6 will not display favicon.ico by default.
+You have to bookmark page, or drag icon in the address bar?!
+IE6 was driving me crazy because of caching previous ico file.
+I couldn’t force IE to look for the new one.
 I cleared cache (and offline content), cleared history, restart IE, delete everything in Windows\Temp\Temporary Internet Files.
 Nothing!
-I read somewhere that favicon.ico should be renamed / page refresh / name back and then IE will conclude to refresh favicon.ico.
 I also tried to clear all the cache and history, then log out and log in.
-In that case new icon was showed in browser - voila!
-But when I drag it and drop to the desktop, old icon was showed instead.
+In that case new icon was showed in browser – voila!
+But when I drag and drop address bar icon to the desktop, old icon was shown.
 I stopped here and move on.
 Very, very dogged browser.
-On the other hand, Firefox works like a charm.
-Nothing specially to perform - I saved new favicon.ico, FF was pointed to favicon.ico like http://www.redips..net/favicon.ico and new icon was shown.
-Thank you!
-I tried that in IE6 too, but with no luck - maybe it works in IE7 and it will be in newcomer IE8. ;)
+On the other hand, FireFox works like a charm.
+Nothing specially to perform – I saved new favicon.ico, FF was pointed to favicon.ico like http://www.redips.net/favicon.ico and new icon was shown.